mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 **Reading activities**: You will be working on activities in the zyBook to show an understanding of the material provided in the text, due before the class the reading applies to; these activities show a basic understanding of the material and comprise 5% of your course grade.

-**Quizzes**: You will have a quiz to complete each Friday, consisting of questions based on that week's material, and allotted 20 minutes of time to complete; these quizzes show further understanding of the material and comprise 20% of your course grade.
+**Quizzes**: You will have a timed quiz to complete each Friday, consisting of questions based on that week's material.
+The quiz is open for 20 minutes once started, or adjusted per accommodations.
+These quizzes show further understanding of the material and comprise 20% of your course grade.
+One submission only is permitted; be on a reliable internet connection when you start the quiz.

 **Homework** will show a deeper comprehension of the material, giving you an opportunity to apply what you have learned in new scenarios not covered in the book or class.
-These will be topical questions or programming specifications.
+These will be topical questions or programming assignments.
 The programming assignments will help you develop your skills with assembly language, while the topical questions will further prepare you for the assessments made in the midterms and final exams as well as showing the ability apply the material learned.
 These will generally be due on Tuesdays, with some adjustments around school closures.
 The homeworks comprise 20% of your course grade.

 **Midterm and Final**: The exams are comprehensive assessments giving you an opportunity to show that the material has been internalized and can be applied in time-limited situations.
 The midterm is 25% of your course grade, and the final exam is 30% of your course grade.